dignajar/gris/README.md

 # Gris Flat-File CMS
-Gris is a flat-file CMS dedicate for Developers and Markdown lovers.
+Gris is a flat-file CMS dedicate to Developers and Markdown lovers.

-Gris use [Bludit](https://www.bludit.com) as a core, providing the same security and simplicity without need a database.
+Gris uses [Bludit](https://www.bludit.com) as a core, providing the same security and simplicity without need a database.

 ## Features
 - Markdown support